- Who we are

 OUTREACH TO WORKERS

-The next outreach to workers will be held on Sunday, 27 April 2014, late afternoon.
-We are likely to target the Aljunied area.
+The next outreach to workers will be held on Sunday * November 2015 afternoon.
+We are covering multiple locations all over Singapore and we should be able to assign you a location close to your home.
 If you can join us to help, please contact the Administration Officer at email@example.com, giving your email the header “Would like to help with outreach”.